GenesisFR/HowToBecomeGoodAtShooters/README.md

 - occasionally holds still and begins spinning a laser dazzler around in a circle, blinding anyone looking at it
 - both treads can be destroyed, making it stop moving and causing its controller to come to repair it
 - when less than half HP, it will go back to its controller for repairs
-- killing the controller will cause it to go haywire while looking for a target
+- killing the controller will cause it to go haywire while looking for a target and potentially hitting other mobs
 - doesn't despawn until all other Black Tusk units in the fight are dead
-- elites roll faster, have more health and fire incendiary grenades
+- elites roll faster, have more HP and fire incendiary grenades
 - vulnerable to explosive damage
-- using a Demolisher Firefly while both treads are destroyed depletes its health
+- using a Demolisher Firefly while both treads are destroyed depletes its HP
 - the Firestarter shotgun (from the Firewall specialization) allows you to put it on fire by lowering its fire resistance

 #### Rusher